What is gender?

 If a child hasn’t reached puberty, assessment and medical treatment is delayed.
 Parents and children can receive occasional counseling and information about care that can be offered in the future.
 The main effort is to give support and help to parents, so that they will be able to support their child in developing in the way it wants to.
 For many children, no medical treatment is needed as they later turn out to identify with the gender they were assigned at birth.

 The assessment process takes multiple years for children and youth.
 If the youth expresses gender dysphoria during puberty, the doctor can make a preliminary gender dysphoria diagnosis.
 The youth can then receive puberty blockers (hormone blockers) that temporarily halts puberty during the course of the assessment.
 The puberty blockers that are used are the same as those that are given to children who enter puberty early, and where you want to postpone it for a few years.
-They have few side effects.
-The puberty blockers are given as a diagnostic tool to see how the person’s well-being is affected by taking the hormones.
+The puberty blockers are given to ease gender dysphoria but can also be used as a diagnostic tool to see how the person’s well-being is affected by taking the hormones.

 18-year limit for genital surgery